Skip to main content

 Purpose

-Applicants are required to use an evidence-based model or promising practice to demonstrate the following impact areas:
+Applicants are required to use an evidence-based model or promising practice to demonstrate impact by the end of the performance period.

 Eligibility